KurtPattyn/karl/README.md

 ## Customize Information
 By default, Karl logs a `timestamp`, the `log level`, the `hostname`, the `location` from where the log method was called along with the message itself.
 Fetching location information is an expensive operation, making the logging around 4 times slower (20 microseconds vs 5 microseconds per call on my MacBook).
-Karl provides the 'includeLocationInformation' option to turn location information on or off.
+Karl provides the `includeLocationInformation` option to turn location information on or off.

 ```javascript
 karl.setOptions({ includeLocationInformation: false }); //turns location information off